Power Shift: How Departures and Data Are Redrawing the IPL 2025 Playoff Race

 Matheesha Pathirana has been expensive for Chennai, conceding over 10 per over and weakening their death-bowling edge.

-Feature: Who’s Hurt Most by the Schedule Shake-Up?
+Who’s Hurt Most by the Schedule Shake-Up?

 Out for the Season